An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Transformations

 \section{Transformations}

-Several transformations have been defined in the literature on knowledge compilation.
-A transformation takes as input one or more formulas, and, possibly, other arguments) like some attributes, and returns another formula.
+Several transformations have been studied in the literature on knowledge compilation.
+A transformation takes as input one or more formulas, and, possibly, other arguments like some attributes, and returns another formula.
+Table~\ref{table:transfos} summarizes our results on these transformations.
+As can be seen from the table, for many sublanguages of CP and transformations, the result of the transformation may be outside that sublanguage.